thorchain/Resources/Whitepapers/THORChain/whitepaper-en.md

 ## Conclusion
-THORChain is a lightning fast decentralised exchange with protocol-level trading features to achieve feature parity with the best centralised exchanges of the day; all with full self-sovereign asset management.
-THORChain solves the fundamental problems of existing decentralised exchanges with a fast on-chain trading experience, on-chain continuous liquidity and correct incentivisation economics for exchange and wallet developers.
+THORChain is a lightning fast decentralised liquidity network with protocol-level asset swap features; all with full self-sovereign asset management.
+THORChain solves the fundamental problems of asset swaps with on-chain continuous liquidity and correct incentivisation economics for security.
-THORChain is built for a new class of decentralised exchanges and transactional networks and will rapidly increase the useability of transacting with crypto-currency assets.
+THORChain is built for a new class of liqiudity networks and transactional networks and will rapidly increase the useability of transacting with crypto-currency assets.

 ## References